 The purpose of this Chief Son-i-Hat Whale House Restoration Project is to preserve and protect the Haida architectural form and physical structure of the Whale House located in Kasaan, Alaska.
 An additional purpose is to preserve and practice the traditional carving and house construction methods of the Haida people for future generations.

-The renovation project will use traditional carving and construction knowledge, tools and techniques to renovate the Whale House in the most traditional manner possible to maintain a legacy link to the past.
-The renovation project will be a reconstrution that is faithful to the house that was originally constructed in the 1880’s and reconstructed in 1938-1939.
+The renovation project will use traditional carving and construction knowledge, tools, and techniques to renovate the Whale House in the most traditional manner possible to maintain a legacy link to the past.
+The renovation project will be faithful to the house that was originally constructed in the 1880’s and reconstructed in 1938-1940.

-All sound existing wood and strucutres will be utilized as carefully as possible, both out of respect to the original carvers and structure, and to minimuze the number of boards and structures that need to be re-fabricated.
-Further, all renovation activities will adhere to relevant guidleines found in the National Register of Historic Places.
+All sound existing wood and strucutres will be utilized as carefully as possible, both out of respect to the original carvers and structure, and to minimize the number of boards and structures that need to be re-fabricated.
+Further, all renovation activities will adhere to relevant guidelines found in the National Register of Historic Places.

 Phasing the Work: